roboll/helmfile/README.md

 ## Hooks

-A helmfile hook is a per-release extension point that is composed of:
+A Helmfile hook is a per-release extension point that is composed of:

 - `events`
 - `command`
 - `args`

-helmfile triggers various `events` while it is running.
+Helmfile triggers various `events` while it is running.
 Once `events` are triggered, associated `hooks` are executed, by running the `command` with `args`.

 Currently supported `events` are: